sallylijiaxuan/friends-characters-api/README.md

+# README

+This project is a web app about the *Friends* characters, based on a self-made API: https://sallylijiaxuan.github.io/friends-characters-api/db.json

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.